 Full of lemon swirling through with a crunch from toasted pecans tucked inside and a delicate coating of sugar crystals sprinkled across the top.
 This luscious loaf is a delicious way to savor the flavors of spring and summer all year long!

-It’s hard to find anyone who isn’t experiencing a touch of spring fever.
-The weather is scattering warmer days into the forecast making us yearn for light, bright flavors.
+It’s hard to find anyone who isn’t experiencing spring fever.
+The weather is still scattering cooler, cloudy days into the forecast, causing us to yearn for light, bright days along with flavors to match.
 Digging through Mom’s recipes I ran across several she had for lemon bread.
 With a tweak or two I ended up with a wonderful quick bread delivering layers of lemon.

 This starts as a traditional quick bread – butter, sugar and whole eggs blended with flour, baking powder and a touch of kosher salt plus a touch of milk.